Have you seen the latest version of our Heart Age Test?

 It’s staggering that over two thirds of premature (under the age of 75 years) cardiovascular disease events could be prevented.

-Our latest analysis of the Heart Age Test data shows that men over the age of 50 have some of the highest Heart Age results, with 1 into 10 men aged 50 having a Heart Age at least 10 years older their actual age.
+Our latest analysis of the Heart Age Test data shows that men over the age of 50 have some of the highest Heart Age results, with 1 into 10 men aged 50 having a Heart Age at least 10 years older than their actual age.

 We are working with partners to promote the Heart Age Test and provide better access to blood pressure testing, as knowing your blood pressure numbers gives you a more accurate heart age.